pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 1. Save and restart your terminal windows.

-1. When you want to update Style Checker, run ```update_style```.
+### Update Style Checker in Atom

+To update to the latest Style Checker version, do one of the following:

+* Run ```update_style``` from the terminal if you have followed the Configure Your Bash Profile to Enable Fast Updates procedure above.
+* Perform step 2 onwards from the Install in Atom procedure above.

-### How to Use in Atom
+### Use Style Checker in Atom

 1. Open a document you want to edit in Atom.
 1. Press F10 or, in the Atom toolbar, click **Packages > HTML Special Character Replacer > Replace Chars** to add comments to possible style errors.
 Comments typically follow the pattern "<%# |.....| is preferred. %>".
 1. Review any comments that have appeared within your text.
 These comments suggest changes that might be necessary to fit the house writing style.

 ## Sublime Instructions

-To install, update, and use Style Checker in Sublime, follow the procedures below.
+To install, update, and use Style Checker in Sublime, follow the procedures below:

-### How to Install in Sublime
+### Install in Sublime

 1. Install the Sublime package [RegReplace](https://facelessuser.github.io/RegReplace/installation/).
 1. Launch Sublime.